 - The fair is accessible if you have mobility challenges and they rent wheelchairs by the half-day if you need one.

 Likes and Dislikes

 The Dickens Fair is a popular event among many local area residents, who enjoy dressing up in Victorian-style clothing.
 It's also fun for visitors.

-The shops we dropped into had well-made merchandise, reminiscent of the era, making it a good place for a bit of holiday shopping if those your your list would enjoy what you find.
-Food was tasty and reasonably priced compared to similar events.
+The shops we dropped into had well-made merchandise, reminiscent of the era, making it a good place for a bit of holiday shopping if the people your on list would enjoy what you find.
+Food was tasty and reasonably prices compared to similar events.